 How Will It Show In The Search Results?

-In the image on the right you will see how websites that have created AMP pages are showing in the search results.
+In the first image below you will see how websites that have created AMP pages are showing in the search results.
 We did a search for “2016 election” in Google from our cell phone and what popped up was 1 story – then below that a carousel of posts which has several AMP ready articles you can swipe through.

 You will notice the “AMP” signal on the post which shows readers that your page will render fast for them, which of course will improve your chances of them clicking on it.

 The 2nd image below shows how the page will look after you click on a link.
 You will see navigational dots that shows a reader where they are in the article carousel of news and they can swipe forward and backwards to read all the related news article.